carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

 ## Keyboard Key

-When make reference to a keyboard key that the reader should press the HTML tag `<kbd>` **must** be used to enclose the key label.
+When making reference to a keyboard key that the reader should press the HTML tag `<kbd>` **must** be used to enclose the key label.
 For example, "to delete the cell press <kbd>D</kbd>" should be write as